 But what’s interesting is that this then prompted me to go onto the platform to check out who they were – I would then either make the decision to follow them back or then ‘like’ someone else’s posts who had liked mine – and comment!

-I found that when I went back and liked pictures on someone else’s stream, most of the time they would then start to follow me.
+I found that when I went back and liked pictures on someone else’s feed, most of the time they would then start to follow me.

 If that didn’t work, leaving a comment often would.